 Moving a lot throughout my life allowed me to see and experience different cultures, traditions and values.
 Living in several countries helped me grow to be a culturally competent practitioner.
 I understand the difficulties that significant life changes bring and I would be happy to support you in these transitional periods.

-I invite clients from all backgrounds, ethnicities, cultures, races, identities, religion, disability sexuality, age and gender.
+I invite clients from all backgrounds, ethnicities, cultures, races, identities, religions, disabilities, sexuality, age and gender.
 I value difference and welcome everyone who would like to get support to my counselling practice.
 I work with teenagers (10+), young adults, adults and senior citizens and provide therapy in both short- (12 session) and long-term basis (open-ended).

 I provide psychotherapy and counselling both in English and Turkish.